Somerville, Massachusetts Therapists

 The ethnic makeup of Somerville is predominantly white, at approximately 70 percent.
 The second most common ethnicities are Asian and Hispanic, each with about 10 percent of the population.
 Approximately 6 percent of the population identifies as black, making it the third most common ethnicity in Somerville.

 From a psychological standpoint, Somerville seems to be a reasonably healthy community.
-The percentages of serious mental illness or suicidal thoughts, as well as adolescents experiencing major depressive episodes, in Massachusetts has been similar to the national percentages from 2010 to 2014.
+The percentages of serious mental illness or suicidal thoughts, as well as adolescents experiencing major depressive episodes, in Massachusetts, have been similar to the national percentages from 2010 to 2014.
 More than half of adults (53.8 percent) with any mental illness received some kind of treatment during the same timeframe, and 66.7 percent of them found it beneficial.

 An area in which Somerville, and the state of Massachusetts generally, can potentially do better is in reaching and treating youth with mental illness.
-Just over half (50.5 percent) of Massachusetts’ adolescents who experienced a major depressive episode received treatment from 2010 to 2014.
+Just over half (50.5 percent) of Massachusetts adolescents who experienced a major depressive episode received treatment from 2010 to 2014.
 While this was higher than the national average of 38.6 percent, 69.5 percent of the children and adolescents who received mental health treatment throughout the United States reported improved functioning as a result.
 For Massachusetts youth, the percentage was significantly lower at only 49.7 percent.

 Factors Affecting Mental Health in Somerville, Massachusetts